General Information About Waxing

 - Recent surgical peel, microdermabrasion or chemical peel using glycolic, alpha hydroxy, salicylic acid, or other acid-based products

-- Allergies to some oils and fragrance
+- Allergies to some oils and fragrances

 - Dry skin